Purefekt/Chat-application/README.md

 select * from users;
 ```
 We can use this statement to check if the table is created properly.
 Our local database is ready.
+Make sure the password, datasource name,username, name of the database, table and columns is same and also the order of columns.
+If you change the name of any of these you will have to manually change the SQL command in the code in the Client project in ```MainWindow.xaml.cs```, ```NewUserForm.xaml.cs``` and ```ChatWindow.xaml.cs```

 ## Miscellaneous
 [Icons for client and server](https://iconarchive.com/)